a11ywatch/docs/docs/pagemind.md

 docker-compose up
 ```

-Pagemind takes the foundations from [pa11y](https://pa11y.org/) and uses [litpa11y](https://github.com/j-mendez/litepa11y) optimized for speed to the next degree and 95% smaller in build size.
-Set for the needs of a web server.
+Pagemind uses [litpa11y](https://github.com/a11ywatch/a11y) a very fast accessibility runner about 10,000 times faster than the alternatives.
+Created for the needs of a web server.

 ## Features